 5. Read more

 This is usually my advice for anything writing-related.
-But if you’re stuck for writing ideas, then one of the best things you can do is to read more.
+But if you’re stuck on writing ideas, then one of the best things you can do is to read more.
 Find out what your competitors are posting about.
 Do you have a different take on it?
 Is there anything you can add to it?